 At Lewis & Clark Landing, new features will include a destination children's playground, an urban beach, pickleball courts, a renovated marina and more.
-This segment of the project required special protocols when
+This segment of the project required special protocols when disturbing the ground, said Construction Manager Brett Bergdolt.

 "We understood the complicated history of Lewis & Clark Landing and Heartland of America Park.
-This helped shape To help expedite fabrication and troubleshoot shipping safety efforts and remediation protocols during renovations," constraints, the team turned to Kiewit's Supply Network he said.
-"All the excavations were observed, and any (KSN) organization.
-The team utilized KSN's resources guestionable material has been stockpiled and tested."
+This helped shape safety efforts and remediation protocols during renovations," he said.
+"All the excavations were observed, and any questionable material has been stockpiled and tested."